alexfernandez/alexfernandez.github.io/2016/nginx-balancer.md

 The reason is that you cannot show the sum of one metric mixed with the average of another.
 Default behavior is to show the average of each metric, which is not helpful with number of requests since they need to be summed.
+Graph data cannot be exported directly, and so on.
 But these are minor annoyances compared to the sensation of losing control of your own systems.

 Together with our CTO Guillermo Fernández